 RESULTS: The company turned to induction heating and reduced cycle time on encirclement sleeve repairs from eight to 12 hours to four hours per girth weld.
 For preheating a STOPPLE fitting repair, cycle time was cut from 12 to 18 hours to seven hours per girth weld.

 Natural gas pipeline

 A natural gas pipeline construction project entailed building a 36-inch diameter, .633-inch pipeline from Alberta, Canada, to Chicago.
 On one spread of this pipeline, the welding contractor used two power sources mounted on a tractor with the induction blankets attached to booms to preheat both sides of the pipe joint.
 Speed and reliable temperature control were critical to the project.

-RESULTS: Induction heating needed less than three minutes to reach the 250 degrees Fahrenheit preheat temperature, compared to about five minutes using traditional preheating methods.
-In addition, temperature uniformity and operator safety were improved.
+RESULTS: Induction heating needed less than three minutes to reach the 250 degrees Fahrenheit preheat temperature.
+Comparatively, traditional preheating methods took about five minutes.
+In addition, the contractor improved temperature uniformity and operator safety.

 A mine had been experiencing cold cracking problems and preheating inefficiency using propane heaters in its repair of mining equipment.
 Welders had to remove a conventional insulating blanket from the thick part frequently to apply heat and keep the part at the proper temperature.

 RESULTS: With a switch to induction using air-cooled blankets for preheat, the operation reduced weld repair time by 50%.
 In addition, the ProHeat power source was equipped with a temperature controller to keep the part at the target temperature, which virtually eliminated rework due to cold cracking.
 The customer achieved annual savings of $80,000.